-Author and motivational speaker Jon Gordon shares an encounter he had with a remarkable young cancer patient.
+Author Jon Gordon shares an encounter he had with a remarkable young cancer patient.

 What do you say to someone who has just been diagnosed with stage IV melanoma and given very little chance of survival?
 A number of thoughts ran through my mind as I waited for Bailey O'Brien to answer my phone call.

 I had spoken to all the student athletes at Boston University a week earlier and received an email from their Athletic Director that a diver on the swim team, Bailey O'Brien, was in the audience and had just received the worst news of her life.

 He said she was inspired by my talk and he asked if I would give her a call.
 "Of course," I responded and dialed the number he gave me without preparing what I was going to say.

 After talking to her for a few minutes I learned that doctors first diagnosed her with melanoma 3 years earlier, during her freshman year.
 She told me that at that time she had stage III melanoma and the skin around her right temple had to be removed, along with 45 lymph nodes around her neck.